UpLib/Liberland/settlement/compensations.md

 Planted wood
 ------------
+It would be fair to either buy the existing already planted wood, or to let the "Croatian Forest" finish their work there.

 Liberland could :
 * either purchase the existing wood/trees
 * either sign a contract with "Croatian Forest", allowing them to harvest what they have planted